 Manufacturing drug products, especially in large quantities, is complex.
 Our drug candidates require several manufacturing steps at multiple facilities, and may involve complex techniques to assure quality and sufficient quantity, especially as the manufacturing scale increases.
 Our products must be made consistently and in compliance with a clearly defined manufacturing process.
 Accordingly, it is essential to be able to validate and control the manufacturing process to assure that it is reproducible.
 Slight deviations anywhere in the manufacturing process, including obtaining materials, filling, labeling, packaging, storage, shipping, quality control and testing, some of which all pharmaceutical companies, including SIGA, experience from time to time, may result in lot failures, delay in the release of lots, product recalls or spoilage.
 Success rates can vary dramatically at different stages of the manufacturing process, which can lower yields and increase costs.
-We may experience deviations in the manufacturing output and/or cause us to fail to satisfy contractual commitments, lead to delays in our clinical trials or result in litigation or regulatory action.
+We may experience deviations in the manufacturing process that may take significant time and resources to resolve and, if unresolved, may affect manufacturing output and/or cause us to fail to satisfy contractual commitments, lead to delays in our clinical trials or result in litigation or regulatory action.